cwshu/httpserv/readme.rst

     ./build/httpd 8000 testing/docroot1/

-    # if we have installed netcat (nc), only tests in OpenBSD version netcat currently.
+    # if we have installed netcat (nc), we can use script. only tests in OpenBSD version netcat currently.
     ./testing/script1/run.sh 8000

 2. static object, mine type, directory